Dear ladies and gentlemen,

 Altitude of the campsite: Chaquicocha (3,600 meters above sea level)

-Difficulty: Moderate / Difficult (This day you will put your spirit to the test, but not to worry because Llama Tours Peru will be there for you during this entire ascent.
+Difficulty: Moderate / Difficult (This day you will put your spirit to the test, but not to worry because Manu Tours Peru will be there for you during this entire ascent.

 Climate: Cold and rainy